Queen to attend UK Jubilee celebrations, but snubs for Andrew and Harry

 One feature of all major royal occasions is the gathering of the royal family to wave at crowds from the palace balcony.
 But, the queen has decided neither her son Prince Andrew nor grandson Prince Harry will be there this time.

-Harry, younger son of heir Prince Charles, also gave up royal duties and lost his patronages after moving with his American wife Meghan to Los Angeles, from where they have delivered barbs and accusations of racism against the royal household.
+Harry, younger son of heir Prince Charles, also gave up royal duties and lost his patronages after moving to Los Angeles with his American wife Meghan.

 Comments